Baseball Coaching Staff

 In his first eight years with the Yellow Jackets, Woodley has seen 43 DC players named to the All-Heartland Collegiate Athletic Conference Team, while also placing 17 student-athletes on the HCAC All-Academic squad.

 Following a nine-win improvement during the 2012 campaign, Woodley guided the Yellow Jackets to the programs third most wins (20) in school history and led Defiance to its first HCAC Tournament appearance in the HCAC-era with a 13-11 mark in conference play.
-The Yellow Jackets lost a pair of one run games against top seeded Manchester and Transylvania in the tournament.
+The Yellow Jackets lost a pair of one run games against top seeded Manchester and Anderson in the tournament.
 The team finished with eight All-HCAC recognitions, a record for Defiance.
 Woodley was also recognized by the HCAC for the accomplishments of the 2013 season as he was selected as HCAC Co-Coach of the Year.

 In 2012, Woodley led DC to 15 total victories and eight wins in conference play.
 Defiance ended the year with a 7-6 clip over its final 13 outings and closed the bounce back season with a three-game sweep at Mount St. Joseph.